 National Geographic Traveler is full of beautiful photos and good information about Italy.
 The book is divided into sections by region and has maps, a section on history, and a travel wise section.

 Here's a book I've used frequently since the first edition came out in 1996.
-An updated fifth edition came out in May, 2010, and it's still one of my favorite books for travel planning.
+An updated fifth edition came out in May, 2010, and it's still good for travel planning.
 Fred Plotkin gives a culinary overview of each region with restaurant and food information for 300 towns and cities in Italy that includes must-see towns in each region, festivals, and in-depth looks at classic towns.
-This is not your typical travel guide (no hotels or top attractions) but a good book to read before you go and take note of places you want to eat or visit, especially if you're interested in food or getting off the beaten tourist path.
+This is not your typical travel guide but a good book to read before you go and take note of places you want to eat or visit, especially if you're interested in food or getting off the beaten tourist path.

 Italy has many interesting World War II sites.
 This compact, well-written book covers major museums, monuments, and battlegrounds associated with World War II and includes a historical introduction, visiting information, and travel directions for each of them.
 Also in the book are maps and haunting photos from the war.